topij/vipunen-market-analysis/docs/EXCEL_EXPORT.md

 1. **Missing FileUtils package**: Ensure FileUtils is installed (`pip install FileUtils`)
 2. **Export path errors**: Check that FileUtils is properly configured with valid directories
 3. **Data format errors**: Ensure DataFrames don't contain problematic data types
 4. **Large file warnings**: For very large datasets, consider splitting the export into multiple files
+5. **Sheet Name/Key Mismatches**: Ensure the sheet names defined in `config.yaml` correspond correctly to the keys in the `analysis_results` dictionary if customizing the export logic.